Knowledge Centre

 Academic Explanation

-In technical analysis, ‘Lookback Period’ is the size of the historical window.
-Some traders prefer short windows (emphasizing recent moves), others use longer windows for broader context.
+In technical analysis, 'Lookback Period' is the size of the historical window.
+Some traders prefer short windows (emphasizing recent moves), others use longer windows for broader historical context.

 Impact on the Algorithm/Model